amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![New Revision of Monolith Task Def](images/03-task-def-update.png)

-Scroll down to the Container Definitions section and click on the existing container to edit it.
+Scroll down to the "Container Definitions" section and click on the existing container to edit it.

 ![Edit container definition](images/03-edit-container.png)